FAQ

 What if you're not in-network with my insurance?

-While we will always try to provide a good-faith estimate for any out of pocket expenses that you may incur, ultimately it is your responsibility to understand how your insurance benefits work.
+While we will always try to provide a good faith estimate for any out-of-pocket expenses that you may incur, ultimately it is your responsibility to understand how your insurance benefits work.

 -